-Hope Village for Children was founded in June 2000 by actress Sela Ward, a Meridian native, with a vision to “lead each child to a place where hope is born.”
-In our first five years, we have seen that vision become a reality.
+ope Village for Children was founded in June 2000 by actress Sela Ward, a Meridian native, with a vision to “lead each child to a place where hope is born.”
+Within our first five years, that vision became a reality.

-Each child who comes to us has been removed from his or her primary caregiver’s custody by the Mississippi Department of Human Services due to abuse, neglect, or abandonment.
-The Hope Village campus consists of an emergency shelter for children ages birth to eighteen, three cottages licensed as long-term therapeutic residential facilities for children ages twelve to eighteen, and two transitional homes.
+Each child who comes to us has been removed from his or her primary caregiver’s custody by the Mississippi Department of Child Protective Services (CPS) due to abuse, neglect, or abandonment.
+The Hope Village campus consists of two emergency shelters for children ages birth to eighteen, two cottages licensed as long-term therapeutic residential facilities for children ages twelve to eighteen, and two transitional homes.
 Our emergency shelter has the capacity to provide care for up to twelve children each night, each residential cottage has the capacity to care for up to ten children each night, and the transitional homes have the capacity for eight young adults.

-A few years ago Hope Village for Children extended its services to include our transitional residential program.
-This program was implemented to serve the children in our care who “age out” of the foster care system, but who choose to remain in our care.
+In 2009 Hope Village for Children further expanded its services to include our transitional residential program.
+This program was implemented to serve the children in our care who “age out” of the foster care system, but who choose to remain on our campus for college and career endeavors after age 18.
 The transitional homes provide these young adults with the opportunity to experience living in a less structured environment than a group home while also providing support and supervision so that they will be prepared to navigate the “real” world upon leaving the foster care system.
+Most recently in 2019, Hope Village continued Sela’s vision of “leading each child to a place where HOPE is born by extending our services and becoming licensed as a therapeutic foster care program, providing child-placing services for current children on our campus who express a desire to be matched and placed with foster parents in a single family/home setting.

 Each child who arrives at Hope Village is given appropriate medical, dental, and psychological care for the duration of his or her stay.
 Every child is also enrolled in a local public school or in an accredited GED program and is provided with tutoring services each weekday in order to facilitate educational success.
 Our children are also taught independent living skills so that, upon maturity, they may become happy, healthy, and productive citizens.